 Of course, you can choose to stay longer on the Galapagos by combining your trip with a land stay.
 If I had the opportunity, I would have stayed a few extra nights at the Finch Bay Hotel on Santa Cruz Island.
-Finch Bay is one of National Geographics’s Unique Lodges of the World.
+Finch Bay and Mashpi Lodge are both designated National Geographic Unique Lodges of the World.

 Galapagos Big 15